 - Associate Program Director of the Hematology and Medical Oncology Fellowship Training Program

 - Winship Cancer Institute of Emory University

 - Discovery and Developmental Therapeutics

-She has served on the Winship Cancer Institute’s Data Safety Monitoring Committee (DSMC) since 2009.
-She also served on the University’s Community and Diversity Committee to develop strategies for retention and development of students and trainees at Emory University.
+Dr. Arellano is a clinical member of the Discovery and Developmental Therapeutics Research Program at Winship Cancer Institute of Emory University.
+She has served on the Winship Cancer Institute's Data Safety Monitoring Committee since 2009.
+She also served on Emory University's Community and Diversity Committee to develop strategies for retention and development of students and trainees.

 In 2000, Dr. Arellano earned her medical degree from Emory University School of Medicine in Atlanta, Georgia.
 In 2001, she went on to complete her internship and in 2003 completed residency from Emory University Hospital in Atlanta, Georgia.